Starting collecting your Butlin's Pwllheli items with eBay, have a look at these items below

 The ride is called the Jungle book and looks like something I would love to have given a try :)

 "I am in the corner.
-My two sisters are on the photo also.
-I have got no idea who the other couple are"
+My two sisters are in the photo also.
+I have got no idea who the other couple are.

-"This photo was taken in the year 1977.
+This photo was taken in the year 1977.
 I loved the hobby horses at Butlins.
-Every time we went to Pwllheli, we had to go on this ride."
+Every time we went to Pwllheli, we had to go on this ride.

-"With mum and dad.
+With mum and dad.
 The people who introduced the family to the Billy Butlin experience in June 1966.
-So glad they did so many happy memories."
+So glad they did so many happy memories.

-"The memories and the fun kept on coming as new memories were created."
+The memories and the fun kept on coming as new memories were created.

-"As my memories continued to grow, I was very lucky to take a photo of an important area.
-This is of course (besides me) the umbrella, another iconic design from Sir Billy Butlins"
+As my memories continued to grow, I was very lucky to take a photo of an important area.
+This is of course (besides me) the umbrella, another iconic design from Sir Billy Butlins

-"My beloved mum and dad near the gaiety arcade at Pwllheli.
-There love for the family took us to Butlins year in year out.
+My beloved mum and dad near the gaiety arcade at Pwllheli.
+Their love for the family took us to Butlins year in and year out.
 They knew it was important to make happy memories and no better place than Butlins.

-They were special in every way possible"
+They were special in every way possible

 Myself and mum and dad at Butlins Saltdean Hotel Brighton. have a well-deserved drink.

-This place is special too, it the other side of the chairlift ride at Pwllheli.
+This place is special too, it is the other side of the chairlift ride at Pwllheli.
 I used to love the excitement of the chairlift and the longest one at Butlins.

 We found an alcove where you could sit and paddle.
 Picnics galore up there.
 So beautiful and quaint as we went every year.
-Sometimes having to come back on the puffing Billy train if chairlift packed up which often happened.
+Sometimes having to come back on the puffing Billy train if the chairlift packed up which often happened.